c000/rapidfire.vim/README.md

 nnoremap <F1> :<C-u>Rapidfire CACHESTR<CR>
 ```

-If you same cache space, you can use same cache strings.
+If you want same cache space, you can use same cache strings.
 For example: map `<F2>` key to `Rapidfire` and share `<F1>` and `<F2>` rapidfire cache by:
 ```.vim
 nnoremap <F2> :<C-u>Rapidfire CACHESTR<CR>